tarwn/lessthandot-hugo/blogs/content/posts/2010-01-12-goals-for-2010-for-sqldenis.md

 These days I think the games are too complicated or you need to spend several hours just to learn how to play this game.
 I like my games to be simple..I have a weapon..you move ..I shoot.
 Games should be to relax not a commitment, if you don't play for a week suddenly a whole bunch of people have higher levels than you in WoW.

-So that is it…nothing major really…I decided not to tag anyone since it is already practically the middle of January.
+So that is it...nothing major really...I decided not to tag anyone since it is already practically the middle of January.

  [1]: /index.php/ITProfessionals/EthicsIT/what-was-your-first-computer-and-what-we
  [2]: /index.php/ITProfessionals/EthicsIT/goals-for-2010